 Dues.
 Dues paid to business, professional, and civic organizations (e.g., chambers of commerce and realty boards) are deductible.
+So, too, are dues paid by farmers to cooperatives.
 However, dues paid for other business-related purposes (e.g., airline clubs, country clubs) are not deductible.